TomVuod/sangchem/Supplementary_materials.md

 \begin{figure}

-{\centering \includegraphics[width=0.8\linewidth]{Supplementary_materials_files/figure-latex/unnamed-chunk-64-1}
+{\centering \includegraphics[width=0.8\linewidth]{Supplementary_materials_files/figure-latex/unnamed-chunk-65-1}

 }

 \caption{Distribution of lifespans of ants used in the experiment.
-The precise age of individuals could not be determined because ants in pairs were not marked.
-Therefore, all possible combinations were considered to illustrate the potential range.}(\#fig:unnamed-chunk-64)
+The precise age of individuals could not be determined because ants within pairs were not marked.
+Therefore, all possible combinations were considered to illustrate the potential range.}(\#fig:unnamed-chunk-65)
 \end{figure}